 - Balance of hard and soft elements

-The role of the steering committee is to oversee the progress of the overall project and various modules; provide guidance and ideas to the modules that will help them achieve their goals; review and approve all module deliverables prior to publication; serve as a clearinghouse for issues; and assure that the resulting SEAS Strategic Plan meets overall needs of stakeholders and the University.
+The role of the steering committee is to oversee the progress of the overall project and various modules; provide guidance and ideas to the modules that will help them achieve their goals; review and approve all module deliverables prior to publication; serve as a clearinghouse for issues; and assure that the resulting School of Engineering Strategic Plan meets overall needs of stakeholders and the University.

 - James Aylor, dean and chair

-- Vince Derr, president of the SEAS Trustees
+- Vince Derr, president of the School of Engineering Trustees

-- David Gee, member of the SEAS Trustees
+- David Gee, member of the School of Engineering Trustees

 - Rich Myers, senior associate dean for planning for the School of Arts & Sciences